hobbymachinist/els/docs/els.md

 ### DRO

-Supports TTL optical DROs.
-Defaults to the commonly available 5uM resolution versions.
-The DRO module only supports half the resolution along Z axis 10uM (0.01mm) to avoid the overhead of processing an additional interrupt.
-This seems to be enough for my needs.
+Supports TTL optical DROs and defaults to the commonly available 5uM resolution versions.

 Most TTL optical DROs you get from China operate on a 5V logic level.
 You need to to get a DB9 panel or PCB socket (male) and break out the 4 wires based on the wiring diagram for your DRO scale.